 Efficient and effective, Interlocking’s straightforward metal batten installation makes it a logical specification for commercial and multi-residential projects needing to comply with non-combustibility codes.

 Shingle and Flatlock

 Shingle, a four side folded square panel and Flatlock a two or four side fold rectangle panel both share the same substrate requirements.
 Shingle and Flatlock must be installed onto a continuous substrate.
-Traditionally this would be a minimum 15 mm construction grade plywood for wall applications, and 17 mm construction grade plywood for roofing.
-Many installers will select an 18 mm construction grade plywood regardless of the application.
+Traditionally this would be a minimum 19 mm construction grade plywood for wall and roof applications.
 Multiboard is a recommended alternative to plywood when non-combustibility is a concern.
 Multiboard is a magnesium based product, offering non-combustible code compliance.
 The board confidently holds Shingle and Flatlock fixing screws and meets Australian fire codes.

 Shingle and Flatlock are slim profiles, they sit only 7 mm off the substrate and need the continual support of plywood or Multiboard to ensure the pan of each panel is supported.
 Continuous substrates also allow for ample fixing opportunities.